bangjs/bacon.circuit/README.md

 Functional reactive programming (FRP) with [Bacon.js](https://baconjs.github.io) is extremely powerful that makes building inherently asynchronous and real-time software a breeze.

 But as always with great power comes great responsibility and that is where Bacon.Circuit comes in.
-Consider it like a circuit board with observable fields that collectively represent a piece of behavior in a certain state.
+Consider it a circuit board of observable fields that collectively represent a piece of behavior and a corresponding state.

 It offers a basic framework for constructing a stateful software component based on observables, which keeps you away from common FRP pitfalls _(hi there lazy evaluation)_ and makes it plain simple to integrate your component with other (possibly non-streaming) elements of your software by automatically generating a programming interface made up of conventional constructs such as getters, setters and methods.